YOUR PURCHASES OF THESE PRODUCTS SUPPORT THE WEB SITES THAT BRING TO YOU THE HISTORY BEHIND OLD AIRFIELD REGISTERS

 The surviving Clover Field Register is 35 pages.
 There were 798 landings recorded in this Register.
 The landings were made by civilian pilots (615), military pilots (128) and female pilots (55).
 As you work through the Clover Field Register, you will probably recognize many of their names besides pilot Hughes.

 Your Webmaster’s copy of the Clover Field Register was acquired in 2009.
 Many thanks to John Underwood for facilitating the acquisition, which now allows us to learn about and to build upon our knowledge of the key role Santa Monica played during the Golden Age of Aviation.
+It is unknown if additional pages existed before or after the 3,878 days cited above.

 WHAT WAS CLOVER FIELD?
 As stated at the top of this page, Clover Field takes its name from Greayer Clover.
 Below is the official field description from the U.S. Department of Commerce (DOC) Aeronautical Bulletin of January 15, 1924, about two years after the airfield was established.